-This learning opportunity is a 9 month commitment, that includes an eLearning, 7 monthly in-person classes including a simulation day, coaching and a group project that highlights a new way of being culturally responsive.
-There are 3 cohorts: Leadership, Line Staff, and Support Staff.
-Representation from each work location in each cohort would be advantageous to creating a comprehensive group project for the work location.
+Representation from each work location in each cohort would be advantageous to create a comprehensive group project for the work location.
 Each group will have an opportunity to present their project to County Leadership at their Graduation Ceremony.

-Engaging community stakeholders and County Staff to discuss the focus of the classroom curriculum is key in developing an experience that is impactful for each population.
-The participants are encouraged to be authentic in their discussions, and the Facilitators are tasked with modelling cultural responsiveness in the classroom.
+Participants are encouraged to be authentic in their discussions, and the Facilitators are tasked with modeling cultural responsiveness in the classroom.

 Please contact the Program Manager, Wanjiru Golly, PhD, at firstname.lastname@example.org